coder2343/B4UAgree/README.md

 ## Repository Layout:
 - Currently: ReadMe file.
 A major directory called sprints contains weekly sub-directories consisting of planning reports and other relevant documents to the sprint.
   * [/sprints](./sprints): Directory containing sprint-related documents.
 - Expected and Future Files: An HTML file, index.html, for the Chrome Browser extension.
 A JavaScript (Node.JS) file, main.js, to form the connection between our interface and the NLP algorithm.
-A Python or Java file to analyze the privacy policy and return comprehensive summaries.
+A Python file to analyze the privacy policy and return comprehensive summaries.

 ## How to Navigate:
 - Access [/sprints](./sprints) for sprint-related documents.